zarusz/SlimMessageBus/docs/provider_azure_servicebus.md

       .Topic("some-topic")
       .WithConsumer<SomeMessageConsumer>()
       .SubscriptionName("some-service")
-      .SubscriptionSqlFilter("1=1") // this will create a rule with SQL filter .CreateTopicOptions((options) =>
+      .SubscriptionCorrelationFilter(correlationId: "some-id") // this will create a rule to filter messages with a CorrelationId of 'some-id'
+      .CreateTopicOptions((options) =>
       {
          options.RequiresDuplicateDetection = false;